davidegat/GameOfBacteria/README.md

    - You can treat infection only when it starts causing symptoms.
    - Antibiotics are depleted and must be administered regularly.
-   - Patient dies if he gess too many antibiotics.
+   - Patient dies if he gets too many antibiotics.
    - If antibiotics run out, bacteria become resistant.

 **3. You can cause resistance by pressing 'Resistenza':**